confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm-mkosi/README.md

 ```sh
 make image-debug # this will only rebuild the OS image
 ```

+Set `TEE_PLATFORM` as explained previously, to add support for specific attester in the debug image.

 Notice that building a debug image will overwrite any previous existing debug or production image.